Health Information & Over-The-Counter Medicines For The Most Common Ailments

 Polyphenols are antioxidants that have many health benefits.
 Blackcurrant powder is a great source of polyphenols, including anthocyanins.
 Anthocyanins are pigments that give fruit their color.
 They have anti-inflammatory and antioxidant properties.
 Some studies have shown that anthocyanins can improve memory and cognitive function.

-Imagine a world where you can sprinkle a little magic onto your morning smoothie or yogurt, transforming it into a health-boosting powerhouse.
-Enter blackcurrant powder, that vibrant blend of dried blackberries and their fruity friends.
-It’s not just a pretty face in your pantry; this stuff is loaded with polyphenols and anthocyanins—two fancy-sounding words for antioxidants that act like tiny bodyguards, shielding your cells from the relentless onslaught of damage.
-Think of them as the superheroes of the fruit kingdom, swooping in to save you from the clutches of cancer and heart disease.
+Imagine a world where you can add a little magic to your yogurt or smoothie in the morning and turn it into a health-boosting powerhouse.
+Blackcurrant powder is a bright mix of dried blackberries and other fruity buddies.
+This item isn't just a lovely face in your cabinet; it's full of polyphenols and anthocyanins, which are two fancy-sounding acronyms for antioxidants that protect your cells from damage.
+You can think of them as the fruit kingdom's superheroes, swooping in to save you from cancer and heart disease.

 Blackcurrant Powder has Gamma-Linolenic Acid (Gla)